azureleaf/greet_bot/README.md

   - `stops` table: latitude & longitude of all the bus stops in Miyagi pref
   - `timebatle_subway_weekday` table: Subway schedule, as of May 1st 2020
   - `timebatle_subway_holiday` table: Subway schedule, as of May 1st 2020
+- `/demo/`
+  - Shell script files used to process screen capture movies with FFMPEG

 ## Requirements